pingcap/docs-tidb-operator/en/v2-vs-v1.md

 Initially, the TiDB cluster has only three core components: PD, TiKV, and TiDB.
 To simplify deployment and reduce user cognitive load, all components of the TiDB cluster are defined in a single CRD, `TidbCluster`.
 However, as TiDB evolves, this design faces several challenges:

-- The number of TiDB cluster components has increased, with 8 components now defined in the `TidbCluster` CRD.
+- The number of TiDB cluster components has increased, with eight components currently defined in the `TidbCluster` CRD.
 - To display status, the state of all nodes is defined in the `TidbCluster` CRD.
 - Heterogeneous clusters are not considered initially, so additional `TidbCluster` CRs has to be introduced to support them.
 - The `/scale` API is not supported, making it impossible to integrate with Kubernetes [HorizontalPodAutoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).